-DAWSON INDEPENDENT SCHOOL DISTRICTSCHEDULE OF REQUIRED RESPONSES TO SELECTED SCHOOL FIRST INDICATORS AS OF AUGUST 31, 2017
+HAWKINS INDEPENDENT SCHOOL DISTRICT SCHEDULE OF REQUIRED RESPONSES TO SELECTED SCHOOL FIRST INDICATORS AS OF AUGUST 31, 2017

-Data Control Codes - lesponses SF2 Were there any disclosures in the Annual Financial Report and/or other sources of information concerning nonpayment of any terms of any debt agreement at fiscal year end?
-No SF4 Was there an unmodified opinion in the Annual Financial Report?
-Yes SF5 Did the Annual Financial Report disclose any instances of material weaknesses in internal controls over financial reporting and compliance for local, state or federal funds?
-No SF6 Was there any disclosure in the Annual Financial Report of material noncompliance for grants, contracts and laws related to local, state or federal funds?
-Yes SF7 Did the school district make timely payments to the Teachers Retirement System (TRS), Texas Workforce Commission (TWC), Internal Revenue Service (IRS), and other governmental agencies?
-Yes SF8 Did the school district not receive an adjusted repayment schedule for more than one fiscal year for an over allocation of Foundation School Program (FSP) funds as a result of a financial hardship?
-Yes SF10 What was the total accumulated accretion on capital appreciation bonds (CABs) included in government-wide financial statements at fiscal year-end? \$ 14,737 SF11 Net Pension Assets (object 1920) at fiscal year-end. \$ 775 SF12 Net Pension Liabilities (object 2540) at fiscal year-end. \$ 878,784 SF13 Pension Expense (object 6147) at fiscal year-end. \$
+Data Control Codes Re sponse SF2 Were there any disclosures in the Annual Financial Report and/or other Sources of information concerning nonpayment of any terms of any debt Agreement at fiscal year end?
+No SF4 Was there an unmodified opinion in the annual Financial Report on the Financial statements as a whole?
+Yes SF5 Did the Annual Financial Report disclose any instances of material Weaknesses in internal controls over financial reporting and compliance For local, state, or federal funds?
+No SF6 Was there any disclosure in the Annual Financial Report of material noncompliance for grants, contracts, and laws related to local, state or federal funds?
+No SF7 Did the school district make timely payments to the Teachers Retirement System (TRS), Texas Workforce Commission (TWC), Internal Revenue Service (IRS), and other government agencies?
+Yes SF8 Did the school district not receive an adjusted repayment schedule for more Than one fiscal year for an over allocation of Foundation School Program (FSP) funds as a result of a financial hardship?
+Yes SF10 Total accumulated accretion on CABs included in government-wide financial Statements at fiscal year-end. \$ -0- SF11 Net Pension Assets (1920) at fiscal year-end. \$ -0- SF12 Net Pension Liabilities (2540) at fiscal year-end. \$ 1,495,411 SF13 Pension Expense (6147) at fiscal year-end. \$ -0-